-Dry eyes is a relatively common condition, with symptoms that range from mild to severe.
 With a careful history of symptoms, the right diagnostic tests, and a thorough eye examination, a treatment regimen can be created to offer relief.
-There are multiple causes for dry eye, knowing the cause is critical in guiding the treatment plan.
-Schedule an appointment with us today to learn more!

-Glaucoma is a group of eye conditions characterized by irreversible damage to the optic nerve.
-This damage to the optic nerve can lead to permanent blindness.
 Glaucoma is the leading cause of blindness in the United States.
 Early diagnosis and treatment for glaucoma is essential in preventing vision loss.
-Schedule an appointment today!

-The main purpose of the cornea is to protect the eye from injury and infection, as well as focus light onto the retina.
 Damage to different parts of the cornea caused by injury or disease can often be corrected with specialized procedures including corneal transplants.
-If you would like an evaluation with our cornea specialist, please call today.

-The retina is an extremely important part of your eye.
-Unfortunately, the retina is also susceptible to many different diseases and conditions like retinal detachments, diabetic retinopathy, and flashes and floaters.
-If you are looking for a retinal specialist in Idaho Falls, contact Premier Eye Care of Eastern Idaho today.
+The retina is an extremely important part of your eye and is also susceptible to many different diseases and conditions like retinal detachments, diabetic retinopathy, and flashes and floaters.

 Age-related macular degeneration is a leading cause of vision loss in older patients.
-It results in the loss of central vision (the macula) due to damage to the retina and the support structures of the retina.
-Call today to schedule your exam for early detection.
+It results in the loss of central vision due to damage to the retina and the support structures of the retina.